-Sony taking charge of Xperia S AOSP experiment, posts video showing progressAlex Wagner - Deputy Managing Editor, News Desk
+Sony taking charge of Xperia S AOSP experiment, posts video showing progressAlex Wagner - Editorial Director of News and Content

 After going strong with Google for almost a few months now, Sony announced today that the Xperia S-Android Open Source Project experiment is changing hands.
 The project has been on the main branch of the AOSP since it started back in August, but now Sony is taking the lead on it and moving the project to a Sony git on GitHub.
 The reasoning behind the move is that while Google employee Jean Baptiste-Queru considers the experiment a success, the Xperia S won't remain as a target device of the main AOSP branch as of Jelly Bean MR1 (Android 4.2).
 Since there is community interest in the project, Sony will be taking control of it and will be leaving it open for contributors to add to.